| | | |

 Itā€™s so rewarding!

-Gardening is a lost art, something I wasnā€™t ever taught in public school, and Iā€™d love to teach this cozy skill to my kiddos in our homeschool.
+Gardening is a slow living hobby, and something I wasnā€™t ever taught in public school, and Iā€™d love to teach this cozy skill to my kiddos in our homeschool.
 I think by combining it with my love of knitting is what really peeked my interest and kept me out there weeding in the heat when I might have thrown in the towel.

 Where I buy my seeds: